If what gets measured gets improved, why don’t more companies measure digital marketing data quality?

 Everyone wants accurate data, but the gap between those who want it and those who do something about it is astonishing.
 If data quality is assigned to someone, too often this person is underqualified, not a stakeholder, or is too junior to make an impact.
 It’s time to ditch the data janitor.

-In his white paper When More is Not Better: Page Tags, Eric Peterson of Web Analytics Demystified argues for the role of the Chief Data Officer (CDO).
+In a recent white paper, Eric Peterson of Web Analytics Demystified argued for the role of the Chief Data Officer (CDO).
 Eric posits that in a company, there should be one person (or group of people) responsible for data governance.

 Data Steward Qualifications

 While the particular role and title of this person or group will depend on the maturity and size of the company, generally the CDO or data steward will regulate, manage, justify, and test digital marketing technology and own data quality.
 Four specific qualifications are prescribed for this role.

 Technological sophistication is only a small part of a data steward’s job; the big picture is in communicating value of the data back to the business.
 Collecting data for data’s sake doesn’t drive value.
 The purpose is to collect data to inform business decisions.